kleros/linguo-subgraph/README.md

   }
   ```

-  This mapping and such will handle events related to the creation, assignment, challenge, and resolution of tasks.
+  This mapping and such will handle events related to the _creation_, _assignment_, _challenge_, and _resolution_ of translation tasks.
 When these events fire, the mapping will save the relevant data into the subgraph.
 This will ensure that the subgraph is always up-to-date and reflects the latest state of the tasks.

 ## Build